NamsyJay/BupaGP/README.md

         - `time() - process_start_time_seconds{job="fastapi-app"}`

         # For consistency, regardless of the application, we use variables.
-        - Head To settings and change the General name to `job`.
+        - Head to settings and change the General name to `job`.
         - In the Query section, Grafana has a built-in function called label values `lables_values(job)`
         - It scans every metric named `job`.
         - There is a preview section at the base of the variable > edit.